xtuml/bridgepoint/doc-bridgepoint/notes/506_enhanced_oal_editor/506_enhanced_oal_editor.ant.md

 ---

-# Enhance OAL Editor
+# Stage 1 - Enhance OAL Editor
 ### xtUML Project Analysis Note

 1. Abstract
 -----------
-This note describes the analysis of moving the BridgePoint OAL editor forward.
+This note describes the analysis of the first step of moving the BridgePoint OAL editor forward.

 2. Document References
 ----------------------